 Barbecue forks not your thing?
 Fret not, anti-hotdogger.
 There are all kinds of things you can build with the shapes in Geometric.
 Think of them like Lego bricks, and start building your castle of creativity.

 If you haven’t short-circuited your computer by drooling over these delicious-looking donuts from our Infographics article, cook up a dozen of your own with circles and rectangles.
-A little layering and playing with the color options in the Overlays palette is all it takes.
+A little layering and playing with the color options in the Graphics palette is all it takes.

 One person’s raindrop (in Symbols) is another’s candle flame, as seen in this monstrously adorable birthday card design.
-We used a selection from Critters, and cleaned its mouth out with the eraser tool in the Overlay palette.
-This celebratory cupcake was created with shapes from Geometric, and illuminated with the raindrop overlay.
+We used a selection from Critters, and cleaned its mouth out with the eraser tool in the Graphic palette.
+This celebratory cupcake was created with shapes from Geometric, and illuminated with the raindrop graphic.
 If you’re looking for a healthier virtual food option, the raindrop also makes a wonderful watermelon seed.

 Set the scene

 Sometimes it’s good to make a scene—like when a stranger is trying to run off with your bag, or you want to create a graphic landscape.
-Combine overlays to create something brand spankin’ new.
+Combine graphics to create something brand spankin’ new.

 We used selections from Geometric and Bursting Blossoms create this green scene, which originally appeared in our Instructional Graphic article.
 After crafting each image, we uploaded them in Collage to create an informative, photoless tutorial.